 This course is an introduction to the theory and practice of interactive marketing, including mail order, direct response advertising, measurability and accountability; lists and database marking, and the cultivation of customers through interactive marketing.
-Emphasis will be placed on marketing strategies emerging from new technologies, as well as overview of its historical roots.
+Emphasis will be placed on marketing strategies emerging from new technologies, as well as an overview of its historical roots.

-ADV 4802 ADVERTISING AND PUBLIC RELATIONS CAPSTONE
+ADV 4802 ADVERTISING AND PUBLIC RELATIONS CAPSTONE 3 Credits

-This course will serve as culminating academic experience which brings together all the key learning outcomes for students participating in the advertising and public relations track.
-Student should expect to produce individual projects that showcase your skills in a format that can be presented to future employers.
+This course will serve as a culminating academic experience that brings together all the key learning outcomes for students participating in the advertising and public relations track.
+The student should expect to produce individual projects that showcase your skills in a format that can be presented to future employers.